hi-caicai/farbox-theme-cais/README.md

 ### License

-Anatole is released under the MIT license.
+cais is released under the MIT license.